Reds vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have compiled a 17-13 record in games they were favored on the moneyline (winning 56.7% of those games).
+- The Reds have gone 17-13 in games they were favored on the moneyline (winning 56.7% of those games).

-- The Reds have a 55.6% chance to win this contest based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Reds' implied win probability is 53.5%.

-- Cincinnati has played in 116 games with an over/under set, and have combined with its opponents to go over the total 59 times (59-56-1).
+- Cincinnati has played in 117 games with a set over/under, and have combined with its opponents to go over the total 60 times (60-56-1).

-- The Reds have put together a 6-6-0 record ATS this season (covering 50% of the time).
+- The Reds have covered 50% of their games this season, going 6-6-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!